Congresswoman: Science should guide nuclear storage decision

 New Mexico already is home to the U.S. government’s only underground repository for Cold War-era waste generated over decades by nuclear research and bomb-making.
 Some watchdogs are concerned the Waste Isolation Pilot Plant could become the final destination for other types of waste as the government prepares to ramp up production of the plutonium cores that serve as triggers for weapons in the nation’s nuclear arsenal.

-Torres Small couched her support for the effort by saying New Mexico has a long history of bearing a burden when it comes to nuclear development and waste.
+Torres Small couched her support forproduction of the plutonium coresby saying New Mexico has a long history of bearing a burden when it comes to nuclear development and waste.
 She said the focus should be on making sure the state and its residents are kept “whole and strong” as national security obligations are met.